thomaspinckney3/cs4501/Project4.md

 There are two discrete components to this project:

-   - Adding user account support
+1. Adding user account support
-   - Adding the ability for users to create new listings
+2. Adding the ability for users to create new listings

-Inevitably, you will end up having to make changes to the particular low-level model API's that you have created.
+Inevitably, you will end up having to make changes to the particular low-level model APIs that you have created.
 Don't be overly sentimental about what you may have already created in Project 2.
 Now that you understand what your application needs, you have a much better understanding of what your APIs need to support.
 It's natural